Shippable/docs/sources/platform/integration/docker-private-registry.md

 | `<NAME>`\_INTEGRATION\_EMAIL			| Email supplied in the integration |

 ## Shippable Utility Functions
-To make it easy to GET and SET with these Environment Variables, the platform provides a bunch of utility functions so that you don't need to perform string concatenations etc. to work with this values.
+To make it easy to use these environment variables, the platform provides a command line utility that can be used to work with these values.

-How to use these utility functions are [documented here](/platform/tutorial/workflow/howto-use-shipctl)
+How to use these utility functions is [documented here](/platform/tutorial/workflow/howto-use-shipctl).

 ## Further Reading
 * [Quick Start to CI](/getting-started/ci-sample)